Hesh0/Checkers/README.md

-Checkers, simple checkers game written in Rust for practice witht the language
+Checkers, simple checkers game written in Rust for practice with the language.